 Go to the Aquarium

 I know not every city has an aquarium, but if you have one in driving distance, you should go check it out!
 Our kids love to go check out the fish.

 Visit an Amusement Park

-Again, I know not every city has an amusement park close, but I can almost guarantee you that your kids would love to ride some roller coaster.
+Again, I know not every city has an amusement park close, but I can almost guarantee you that your kids would love to ride some roller coasters.
 Most amusement parks even have an area specifically designed for younger kids if your kids are still little.